Leadership and Administration

 Led by Vice Chancellor Brian Haynes, the office oversees UCR’s large and diverse student body and the more than 30 programs that provide resources to aid students' personal, academic and professional growth.

-Vice Chancellor Peter Hayashida oversees the office that enhances public awareness of UCR's achievements and generates financial resources for the university.
+Interim Vice Chancellor Johnny Cruz oversees the office that enhances public awareness of UCR's achievements and generates financial resources for the university.

 Independent from the other bodies is the Office of Legal Affairs, led by Chief Campus Counsel David Bergquist.
 From advice in developmental policy to conflict resolution, the Campus Counsel provides continuing legal guidance to UCR’s leadership.